fabfish/RexLRScheduler/README.md

 # RexLRScheduler
-RexLRScheduler for timm, a personal and unofficial chatgpt-assisted implementation
+ a personal and unofficial chatgpt-assisted implementation of RexLRScheduler for timm,

 Not checked yet!!